 Consider how many times you have said you want to do something like write a novel or learn a new language but have you done those things?
-If you have those goals but haven’t accomplished those them, then you have experienced the frustration that comes with having the desire but not motivation.
+If you have those goals but haven’t accomplished them, then you have experienced the frustration that comes with having the desire but not motivation.
 Your employees also need this push of inner strength that motivation brings in order to actually seek out and absorb the information available.

-But how do you motivate learners participate in training?
+But how do you motivate learners to participate in training?
 Read on to get an insight into getting your employees to take action towards development.

 Identifying what is keeping your workers from being motivated to take your eLearning courses is the first step to breaking down the barriers to this question.